 Certain children are more vulnerable to abuse than others.
 Such children include those with disabilities, children who are homeless and those who, for one reason or another, are separated from their parents or other family members and who depend on others for their care and protection.
 The same categories of abuse – neglect, emotional abuse, physical abuse and sexual abuse – are applicable, but may take a slightly different form.
 For example, abuse may take the form of deprivation of basic rights, harsh disciplinary regimes or the inappropriate use of medications or physical restraints.

-All those involved in caring for children in residential settings, including those for educational and recreational purposes, outside of the home (as in the case of attendance at Comhaltas classes /functions) must be alert to the possibility of abuse by other children, visitors and members.
+All those involved in caring for children in residential settings, including those for educational and recreational purposes, outside of the home (as in the case of attendance at Comhaltas classes /functions), must be alert to the possibility of abuse by other children, visitors and members.

 We recognise the possibility of retrospective disclosures by adults